-$$f{\nu} = f_1 \left(1 - \frac{\int{k{\nu}}^{\infty} d\tau_w}{\tau{\nu}} \right), \tag{27}$$ where $k_v = \frac{\delta u{v}^0}{10v}$.
+$$f{\nu} = f_1 \tau{\nu}^{-1} \left(\tau{\nu} - \int{k{\nu}}^{\infty} d\tau_w \right), \qquad (28)$$

-When using f_1 in the model, the only mechanism for the viscous stress to depart from the smooth flow limit is the effects air-flow separation.
-It is reasonable to believe that the smallest capillarygravity waves play an important role in altering the viscous stress relative to the smooth flow limit, hence the introduction of f_v .
-Figure 2 plots the viscous stress produced by the model versus the total stress along with laboratory data from Banner and Peirson (1998).
-For comparison, the data from Kukulka and Hara (2005), hereafter KH2005, is also shown.
+When using f_1 in the model, the only mechanism for the viscous stress to depart from the smooth flow limit is the effect of air-flow separation.
+It is reasonable to believe that the smallest capillary-gravity waves play an important role in altering the viscous stress relative to the smooth flow limit, hence the introduction of f{ν} .
+Figure 2 plots the viscous stress produced by the model versus the total stress, along with laboratory data from Banner and Peirson (1998).
+For comparison, the data from Kukulka and Hara (2005), hereafter KH2005, are also shown.
 Note that the jaggedness of the results for both our model and KH2005 are due to the data spanning different fetches.
-We can infer from figure 2 that viscous stress reduction caused by air-flow separation is likely not the only mechanism for the reduction of viscous stress relative to the smooth flow limit.
-In fact, our model overestimates the viscous stress when using f_1 , that is when it accounts only for the separation effects on the viscous stress.
-The laboratory fetches for these runs are especially small, (2.45 m, 3.10 m, and4.35 m), so that the smallest waves arguably affect the viscous stress proportionately more than for longer fetches.
-Nevertheless, when accounting for both the effects due to separation and the wave growth of the smallest waves (by using f_v), the predicted viscous stress follows the experimental data of Banner and Peirson (1998) quite well.
-Figure 3 is the extension of figure 2 to higher wind speeds (i.e. total stress) for a 4.35 m fetch.
+Because of the extremely narrow wave spectra at these short fetches, we assume a constant exponent (p = 1) in the expression for the directionality of the wave growth rate.
+From Fig. 2, we can infer that viscous stress reduction caused by air-flow separation is not likely to be the only mechanism for the reduction of viscous stress relative to the smooth flow limit.
+In fact, our model overestimates the viscous stress when using f_1 , which is when it accounts only for the separation effects on the viscous stress.
+The laboratory fetches for these runs are especially small, (2.45 m, 3.10 m, and 4.35 m), so that the smallest waves arguably affect the viscous stress proportionately more than for longer fetches.
+Nevertheless, when accounting for both the effects due to separation and the wave growth of the smallest waves (by using f{ν}), the predicted viscous stress follows the experimental data of Banner and Peirson (1998) quite well.
+Figure 3 is the extension of Fig. 2 to higher wind speeds (i.e. total stress) for a 4.35-m fetch.
 At high wind speeds, both estimates of τ_v are roughly the same, which is a consequence of more prevalent air-flow separation and of a thinner viscous layer.
 Because of the latter, the inner regions of few waves are encapsulated by the viscous layer at high wind speeds.
 In other words, the additional influence of the waves on the viscous stress is significant at either short fetches, such as laboratory conditions, or perhaps in the field under low wind speeds.
-Consequently, the drag coefficient, when including the effect of the smallest waves on the viscous stress, does not substantially change at the lowest and highest wind speeds, but within the wind speed range 10-25 ms^-1 , it is slightly reduced from that shown in figure 1.
+Consequently, the drag coefficient, when including the effect of the smallest waves on the viscous stress, does not substantially change at the lowest and highest wind speeds, but within the wind speed range $10-25 \text{ m s}^{-1}$ it is slightly reduced from that shown in Fig. 1.
 Therefore, while this additional feedback mechanism perhaps explains the viscous stress at lower wind speeds, it does not explain the flattening drag coefficient at high wind speeds as seen in the experimental data of Donelan et al. (2004).

-Figure 2.
-Viscous stress as a function of total stress calculated with no feedback (closed circles), f_1 (closed squares), and f_V (closed triangles) along with the experimental data of Banner and Peirson (1998) (gray circles) and the Kukulka and Hara (2005) model results with sheltering and infinite wave growth constants, $c\beta = 9.4$ (open circles) and $c\beta = 6.7$ (open squares).
+Fig. 2 Viscous stress as a function of total stress calculated with no feedback (closed circles), f_1 (closed triangles), and f_v (closed squares) along with the experimental data of Banner and Peirson (1998) (grey circles) and the Kukulka and Hara (2005) model results with sheltering and infinite wave growth constants, $c\beta = 9.4$ (open circles) and $c\beta = 6.7$ (open squares)